Ting-Bao/tsflearning/README.md

 # Overview

-The systematic work flow of transfer learning is shown as following:
+The systematic workflow of our transfer learning method is shown as following:

 ![alt text](Figures/Fig1-schematic.png)